fleetdm/fleet/docs/Contributing/API-Versioning.md

 All of the Fleet API routes currently support `v1` in the URL path.

-When Fleet 5 is released, the Fleet API will use a new versioning (specified below) and support for `v1` will be removed.
+When Fleet 5 is released, the Fleet API will use date versioning (specified below) and support for `v1` will be removed.

 ## Why do we need to version the API?